OJ/gobuster/README.md

 - added automaxprocs for use in docker with cpu limits
 - log http requests with debug enabled
 - allow fuzzing of Host header in fuzz mode
+- automatically disable progress output when output is redirected
+- fix extra special characters when run with `--no-progress`

 ## 3.6